-Philhealth also released memorandums for the new Philhealth Contribution Table 2015.
-Effective January 2014, the premiums for employed members, OFWs, self-employed or individually paying member and those members under the Sponsored program registered in the Philippine Health Insurance Corporation will be based on the list below.
-This applies for 2015 as well.
+Philhealth also released memorandums for the new Philhealth Contribution Table 2016.
+Effective January 2014 to present, the premiums for employed members, OFWs, self-employed or individually paying member and those members under the Sponsored program registered in the Philippine Health Insurance Corporation will be based on the list below.
+This applies for 2016 as well.

 It is so important for all members and their dependents and beneficiaries to know the latest and updated premiums because it’ll all benefit them.

 The main reason for the increase of premium contributions for employed individuals concerns about implementing benefits and due to uproar against increase by other government fees like taxes, tolls, fees, social security contributions and the like.

 Philhealth Contribution Table 2016 for Employed Members

 The table below applies to the employed category membership of the NHIP.
 According to the memo from Philhealth,

 members shall be entitled to in-patient hospital care including all case rate packages and catastrophic illness in the Case Type Z Benefit Package, out-patient coverage and other special benefit package under the National Health Insurance Program (NHIP).”

 New premium contributions of P2,400/year applies to OFW or those under the OWP (Overseas Workers Program) applicable to Landbased OFWs, either documented or undocumented.